matthewcsimpson/De-AI-Google/README.md

 The Google AI Overview of search results is often quite bad, so this extension automatically modifies Google search queries to exclude AI-generated results and forces classic search results view.
 Available for both Chrome and Safari.

-Get it from the [Chrome Web Store](https://chrome.google.com/webstore) or build from source for Safari.

 ## Features

 - **Automatic AI Exclusion**: Appends `-ai` to all Google search queries to filter out AI-generated content